-Gauntlets without separate fingers were developed at early XV century.
-The idea was to create good protection of the palm where four fingers will be covered by one large steel plate.
-Such armor was called Mitten Gauntlets or Hentzen (Germany), mitons (French), mittene (Italian).
-They were commonly used both at the battle fields and during
+Gauntlets without separate fingers were developed during the early XV century.
+The idea was to create good protection for the palm in which four fingers would be covered by one large steel plate.
+This type of armor was called Mitten Gauntlets, Hentzen (German), mitons (French), ormittene (Italian).
+They were commonly used both on battlefields and

-This complect of full hand protection is made of 1,5 mm thick cold rolled steel (other thickness and material options are available).
-It provides protection of hand from wrist to shoulder.
-With the help of leather belts and steel buckles it is very comfortable to wear with other parts of armour.
-It can protect you from impacts of different kinds of weapons,
+Our Steel Arms set is made of 1.5mm cold rolled steel (other thickness and material options are available).
+It provides protection from the wrist to the lower shoulder.
+With the help of leather belts and steel buckles it’s very comfortable to wear with other parts of armor and can be donned quickly and easily.
+It’s

-Arm protection topic is particularly interesting and is a pertinent topic to armor smiths and armored fighters alike.
-Crafting and wearing arm armor is not as simple as saying “Well, you need full arm armor, which consists of shoulder armor, armor bracer, and elbow armour.”
+The topic of arm protection is particularly interesting and is a pertinent topic to armor smiths and armored fighters alike.
+Crafting and wearing arm armor is not as simple as saying “Well, you need full arm armor, which consists of shoulder armor, rerebraces, elbow armor, and vambraces.”
 Before you purchase your set, you need to understand the purpose of your arm armor.
-In one case, you might need armor to protect you during the buhurt.
-In another case, you’ll need a good articular arms armour because you are planning to participate in the duels according to the HMB or IMCF standards.
-In both cases, you need armor for arms, but the approach to its choice is different.
+In one instance, you might need armor to protect you during the buhurt.
+In another, you’ll need a good articulation because you’re planning on participating in HMB or IMCF duels.
+In both cases, you need armor for your arms, but your approach will differ based on your goals and needs.

 First of all, let’s walk through the main parts of armor for arms and take a closer look at their details.
-Arm protection starts with shoulders armour.
+Arm protection starts with shoulder armor.
 We recommend paying special attention to this part, because shoulders are the most vulnerable to impact and often get hit.
-Good shoulders armour can and should withstand both sword and halberd.
-Consider the thickness of this armor part – while 1mm metal thickness is enough for dueling, you will need 1.5mm thickness for buhurt.
+Good shoulder armor can and should withstand both sword and halberd.
+Consider the thickness of this armor segment – while 1mm metal thickness is enough for dueling, you will need 1.5mm thickness for buhurt.

-Bicep armor and vambraces of defence can be purchased or order from us.
-Usually, the metal thickness for this protection is 1mm, which is enough for both buhurt and duel.
+Bicep armor and vambraces typically have a metal thickness of 1mm, which is enough for both buhurt and duel.
 However, of course, you should also consider your personal preferences and take care of your health.

-If we move to the elbow armor, it is almost always 1.5mm thick.
-This thickness is due to the technical part of production.
-But don’t worry – it doesn’t affect the overall weight of the arms armor.
-When we’re talking about the armor’s weight, there is an important thing to understand: your arms should be as lightweight as possible.
+Moving on to elbow armor – it is almost always 1.5mm thick.
+This thickness is due to a technical part of production.
+But don’t worry, it doesn’t affect the overall weight of your arm armor.
+When we’re talking about the armor’s weight, it’s important to understand that your arms should be as lightweight as possible.
 Your arms move the most during the battle, and even 100 grams of additional weight can affect your stamina, which is crucial for you and your team.
-Don’t let anyone down, reduce the weight of the arms armor as much as possible (but as always, safety first!).
+Don’t let anyone down and reduce the weight of your arm armor as much as possible (but as always, safety first!).

-According to the HMB and IMCF regulations, you can use armor from XIII – XV centuries.
-In the XIII century, Europe mostly used brigandine arms and other simple armor for arm.
-However, by the XV century, metal plates appeared that connected shoulders armor, biceps armor, elbow armor, and vambraces of defence.
-Of course, a structure connected with rivets offers more protection, but arms armor that was laced together offered a lot more mobility.
+According to HMB and IMCF regulations, you can use armor from the XIII – XV centuries.
+In the XIII century, armored European fighters mostly used brigandine arms and other simple armor to protect their arms.
+However, by the XV century, metal plates appeared that connected the armored elements for the shoulders, biceps, elbows, and forearms.
+Naturally, a structure connected with rivets offered more protection, but arm armor that was laced together offered a lot more mobility.

-The issues of aesthetics and personal taste cannot be overlooked either.
-By opting for brigandine arms armor, you can choose from a large assortment of fabrics to cover your armor.
-It can be monochrome wool with a large selection of colors, or tapestry fabric just like you’ve seen in the paintings at a museum.
-It’s worth mentioning that the metallic parts of such battle equipment are painted over on both sides, which removes the need for care to some extent.
-Nevertheless, you can always choose a non-corrosive material and get a so-called white equipment: the armor that doesn’t use fabric or leather, except for straps, of course.
+The issue of aesthetics and personal taste cannot be overlooked either.
+By opting for brigandine arm armor, you can choose from a large assortment of fabrics to cover your armor.
+It can be monochrome wool with a large selection of colors, or tapestry fabric just like you’ve seen in paintings at a museum.
+It’s also worth mentioning that the metallic parts of these pieces of battle equipment are painted over on both sides, which removes the need for care to some extent.
+Nevertheless, you can always choose a non-corrosive material and get so-called “white armor” which doesn’t use fabric or leather, except for straps, of course.

-Don’t delay your dream – purchase your arm armor today.
-If you have any questions – ask away, we’re always glad to talk about the medieval battles.
+Don’t delay your dreams – purchase your arm armor today!
+If you have any questions – ask away.
+We’re always glad to talk about medieval battles and armor.